 By Hilary Rosselot

-Looking for employment opportunities?
 Here are some resources and tips to get you started:

-• Vocational Rehabilitation services are available in every state and are available to help individuals with disabilities find and keep a job.
+Vocational rehabilitation services are available in every state and are available to help individuals with disabilities find and keep a job.

-“…companies that have led on key disability inclusion criteria over that time saw 1.6 times more revenue, 2.6 times more net income and 2 times more economic profit than other companies in the DEI.
+“… companies that have led on key disability inclusion criteria over that time saw 1.6 times more revenue, 2.6 times more net income and 2 times more economic profit than other companies in the DEI.
 Further, leaders are more likely to outperform industry peers in productivity by 25 percent.”

 As you can see, this work stretches across our strategic priorities.
 Here is what we are doing and will continue to do:

-• We are ADVOCATING for inclusive workplaces by monitoring legislation that supports individuals in the workplace and taking action in partnership with groups like the CEO Commission for Disability Employment.
+• Advocacy: We are ADVOCATING for inclusive workplaces by monitoring legislation that supports individuals in the workplace and taking action in partnership with groups like the CEO Commission for Disability Employment.

 We know it can be a challenge to find work, especially a great place to work.
 But we also know that meaningful work greatly contributes to overall satisfaction.
-We are committed to finding and creating the right resources and tools to help you on your search!
+We are committed to finding and creating the right resources and tools to help you in your search!

 about